insight-creative/foxstructures.com/content/faqs.md

         We specialize in large-scale commercial and agricultural construction projects, such as [farm design](/construction-services/agricultural/farm-design/), [barn construction](/construction-services/agricultural/barn-construction/), [mini storage facilities](/construction-services/commercial/mini-storage/), [corporate offices](/construction-services/commercial/office-buildings/) and more.
     - question: Do you offer building repairs and maintenance?
       answer: >-
-        Yes, we can provide expert building repair and maintenance services.
-In fact, many of our past clients turn to us when they need to make a building repair, or when they need to remodel or add on to their current structures.
-We take pride in serving clients for their long-term construction needs.
+        Yes, but we primarily retain these services solely for our clients who have partnered with us for their new construction or building addition needs.
+If that doesn’t describe you, but you’re in need of construction services for a new addition or large remodel, [contact us](/contact/) to see if we’re the right fit for the job.
     - question: How long have you been in business?
       answer: >-
         Fox Structures has been in business providing top-quality construction services to clients throughout Northeast Wisconsin since 1982.